kissmetrics/km-support/_posts/2012-11-04-people-search.md

 Before you can search for customers, you’ll need to describe the type of people you’re looking for with conditions.

-KISSmetrics lets you create a People Search based on:
+Kissmetrics lets you create a People Search based on:

 * An **event** people have or have not done, within the report's time frame.
 * A **property** people have or don’t have, within the report's time frame.